SICP 2.1.2 Solutions

 This approach uses a small amount of storage space, but it does have a potential problem.
 It can only be used to define rectangles that are oriented to the x and y axis in the plane.
 Defining them with just two points implies that the other sides are orthogonal by necessity.
 That might work well in many systems, so I don’t consider it a big failing, just a limitation.

 This time we can build the idea of ‘length’ and ‘width’ directly into the structure by determining which is which in the constructor.
-It actually involves a slightly more complicated calculation, but it should be obvious that this now allows for rotated rectangles.
-Another advantage is that this calculation only needs to performed once, whereas in the first representation it had to be done every time the length was requested.
+It actually involves a slightly more complicated calculation, but it should be obvious that this implementation allows for rotated rectangles.
+Another advantage is that this comparison only needs to performed once, whereas in the first representation it had to be done every time the length was requested.